mark-hahn/coffeekup-intro/README.md

 This is meant to be a collaborative effort and I will gladly give credit to anyone who helps, even to just point out typos.
 To contribute please submit issues to this project.

 I am not kidding when I say in the book that I am also a beginner, learning CoffeeKup as I write this.
-I don't yet understand coffekup very well, especially in the sections that are unwritten.
-So please let me know when I am passing along false information or when I am missing something that should I've left out that should be said.
+I don't yet understand CoffeeKup very well, especially in the sections that are unwritten.
+So please let me know when I am passing along false information or when I am missing something that I've left out that should be said.

 The actual book follows.
 I have only completed the first section so far which will be the longest and probably the hardest.